 Subsection (b) requires Governors to allocate funds to local areas according to the WIOA youth formula.
 Funds must supplement, not supplant, other State or local funds expended on summer youth employment programs and unused funds may be reallocated among local areas.
-A maximum of ten percent of funds allocated to a local area may be reserved for administrative costs, and a minimum of 5 percent must be reserved for emergency grants to participants.
+A maximum of ten percent of funds allocated to a local area may be reserved for administrative costs, and a minimum of 5 percent must be reserved for supportive services for participants to help complete the program, including transportation and child care.